Fabien-R/groupe-invoice-document/README.md

 It was my first play with Kotlin.
 I will re-use it in order to test other kotlin persistence libraries.

 Goals:
-1. Pull out the sql queries from the code
+1. Pull out the sql queries from the code using [SQLDelight](https://cashapp.github.io/sqldelight)
 2. if any? (control concurrency, today open bar)
+3. ContextReceiver?
+4. Better/Generic error handling ([arrow](https://arrow-kt.io/)? )

 ---
 ---